emerald-dao/cryptokitties-arcade/src/courses/content/1-beginner-to-intermediate/1-creating-a-kitty/2-contracts/content.md

 Cadence's code is encapsulated in contracts, transactions, and scripts.
 A contract is the fundamental building block of Flow applications — all variables and functions belong to a contract, and this will be the starting point of all your projects.

-We will cover transactions and scripts later.
+Contracts cannot be interactd with directly, you must use transactions and scripts to write and read data, respectively.
+We will cover this later.

 An empty contract named `HelloWorld` would look like this: